stiglers-eponym/BeamerPresenter/README.md

 Building is tested in an up-to-date Arch Linux and (from time to time) in xubuntu 20.04.
 Older versions of ubuntu are not supported, because ubuntu 18.04 uses old versions of poppler and MuPDF and other ubuntu versions before 20.04 should not be used anymore.
-Version 0.1.x of BeamerPresenter should support ubuntu 18.04 and you should [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues) on github if it does not.
+Version 0.1.x of BeamerPresenter should run in ubuntu 18.04 and you should [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues) on github if it does not.